Problem Description

 Problem Resolution

-This most commonly occurs when a 3rd party hosting provider has required that you use a CNAME type record for your domain or subdomain and one of the following cases is occurring:
+This most commonly occurs when an external host has asked that you use a CNAME type record for your domain or subdomain and one of the following cases is occurring:

-1. You wish to point a subdomain to a third party hosting provider, but you've already added the subdomain in Plesk.
+- You wish to point a subdomain to an external host, but you've already added the subdomain in Plesk.
 You only need to add a subdomain in Plesk if you'll be hosting the subdomain with us.
 If you wish to host the subdomain elsewhere, then it's simpler to remove the subdomain from Plesk, then create the DNS records for the external subdomain by editing the main domain's DNS records - each time you add one, there's a field to enter the 'host' or 'subdomain' which is for your subdomain.
 See the link below with our guide to using an external website provider for more info.

-2. There is an existing A record for the exact same domain/subdomain -- when this occurs you must remove the existing A record before adding the CNAME.
-Look for the existing record for the exact same domain or subdomain in the list of DNS records and remove it before adding your new record.
+- There is already an existing A record for the exact same subdomain -- when this occurs you must remove the existing A record before adding the CNAME.
+Look for the existing record for the exact same subdomain in the list of DNS records and remove it before adding your new record.

 If you're pointing your domain to a third party website building service, you may find our guide to using external website providers handy.
 Or more generally, check out our guide to managing DNS with Plesk to get a better understanding of how to find your root record and how to best manage records with Plesk.